platformsh/platformsh-docs/sites/friday/src/add-services/mysql/_index.md

 ## Replication

-{{% version/specific %}}
-In non-Dedicated environments, there is no on-site primary/replica supports.
-In Dedicated environments, it's provided automatically as part of the default configuration.
-<--->
 There is no on-site primary/replica support in your environments.
-{{% /version/specific %}}

 In rare cases (such as for certain backup purposes), you can also enable [remote replication](./mysql-replication.md) to your own replica data.